 Educational:

-- to familiarize with the traditions of folk culture;
+- introduce to the traditions of folk culture;

-- to teach to see the beauty and variety of words;
+- teach to see the beauty and diversity of words;

 - fostering interest in the folklore traditions of the Russian people.

-Lesson type : a lesson in the formation (assimilation) and improvement of skills and abilities.
+Lesson type : a lesson in the formation (mastery) and improvement of skills and abilities.

-Lesson form : multimedia lesson with elements of research.
+Lesson form : multimedia lesson with research elements.

 Methods and techniques:

-2. Receptions: conversation on questions, teacher's story, vocabulary work, creative independent work,
+2. Techniques: conversation on questions, teacher’s story, vocabulary work, creative independent work,

-expressive reading of an article of a textbook, assessment of reading according to a given table, analytical work with the text of an article with textbooks, drawing up a table.
+expressive reading of a textbook article, reading assessment using a given table, analytical work with the text of an article using textbooks, compiling a table.

-Equipment and TCO: computer, multimedia projector, media presentation for the lesson (POWER POINT environment), textbook
+Equipment and TSO: computer, multimedia projector, media presentation for the lesson (POWER POINT environment), textbook

-cards, an exhibition of readers' diaries, sound recording of lullabies, a fragment from the film “Umka is looking for a friend”.
+cards, an exhibition of readers' diaries, sound recordings of lullabies, a fragment from the film “Umka is looking for a friend.”

 Literary theory : folklore, folk song.